 School-Based Pediatric Physical Therapy Interview Questions

-You want to work as a school-based physical therapist and work with students?
+Do you want to work as a physical therapist and help students?
 Working with children as a school-based physical therapist does just that.
 As a school-based physical therapist, you’ll have the chance to help children overcome their challenges and reach their potential.
 Discover some of the questions you may be asked in a school-based physical therapy interview in this resource.

 Types of Communication Styles